How did Russo-Japanese Relations Affect World War II?

 When the Russians learnt about Matthew Perry’s mission to open up Japan, the Russians also sent a mission to Japan.
 This led to the signing of the Treaty of Shimoda and the establishment of diplomatic and commercial Russo-Japanese relations.

 Relations between the two countries were mostly friendly in the beginning; they agreed to sign the Treaty of Petersburg (1875) in their border dispute over islands north of Japan.
 As a result, Russia gained control of Sakhalin and Japan had control over the Kuril Islands.

-However, by 1890s Russo-Japanese relations had broken down over Korea and Manchuria.
+However, by the 1890s Russo-Japanese relations had broken down over Korea and Manchuria.
 Japan was attempting to create a sphere of influence in Korea and Manchuria, but Russia had encroached on it.
-Japan offered to recognise Russian authority in Manchuria in return for acceptance for Japan’s domination of Korea.
-Soviet Union rejected this proposal.
+Japan offered to recognise Russian authority in Manchuria in return for acceptance of Japan’s domination of Korea.
+The Soviet Union rejected this proposal.

 This was an important development that led to increasingly aggressive Japanese behaviour towards China.
 Subsequently, the Russo-Japanese relations became much improved till the successful Communist victory in Russia.

 Establishment of Soviet Union

 When the Communists won in Russia, there was a downturn in Soviet-Japanese relations as Japan joined the other European powers in fighting the Bolsheviks.
 However, by 1925, their relationship had normalised as Japan recognised the Soviet government.